calipho-sib/sparql-playground/README.md

 # Sparql Playground

-SPARQL playground is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">Swiss Institute of Bioinformatics</a> for learning SPARQL.
+SPARQL playground is a standalone multi-platform web application used to learn SPARQL.
+It is beeing developed at the <a target="_blank" href="https://www.isb-sib.ch/">Swiss Institute of Bioinformatics</a>.

 ##Installation
 * Download the [latest release](https://github.com/calipho-sib/sparql-playground/tarball/master)